-This RfA will provide awardees PED funding for the 2023-24 school year.
-Awardees should submit a plan and budget for the 2023-24 school year and all awarded but unexpended funds shall revert after June 30, 2024.
+This RfA will provide awardees PED funding for the 2024-25 school year.
+Awardees should submit a plan and budget for the 2024-25 school year and all awarded but unexpended funds shall revert after June 30, 2025.

-PROGRAM DESCRIPTION
+PROGRAM AND BUDGET DESCRIPTION

-The Near Peer Tutoring Program supports LEAs by funding operating costs related to administering a near peer tutoring program.
+The Near Peer Tutoring Program (NPTP) supports LEAs by funding operating costs related to administering a near peer tutoring program.
 Covered costs include:

-- Stipends or salaries for adults providing training and oversight - Curriculum that introduces high school students to child development, pedagogy, and the profession of teaching - Training for adults - Hourly wage reimbursement for high school students - Transportation costs to bring tutors and/or learners to the tutoring location
+- Stipends or salaries for adults providing training and oversight, - Curriculum that introduces high school students to child development, pedagogy, and the profession of teaching; e.g. Educators Rising, - Training for adults directly engaged with the NPTP, - Hourly wage reimbursement for high school student tutors, - Transportation costs to bring tutors and/or learners to the tutoring location.
+(Provisional)

 The narrative section is where you will explain your vision for the launch of a near peer tutoring program in your community.
-Each narrative statement that appears in the online questionnaire will be scored.
+Each narrative statement that appears in the online questionnaire will be scored based on the criteria below.